temporalio/helm-charts/README.md

 ### Forwarding Your Machine's Local Port to Temporal FrontEnd

-You can also expose your instance's front end port on your local machine:
+You can also expose your instance's frontend port on your local machine:

 ```
 $ kubectl port-forward services/temporaltest-frontend-headless 7233:7233